oracle-devrel/technology-engineering/README.md

-# Welcome to the Technology Specialists GitHub Repository
+# Welcome to the Oracle Technology Specialists GitHub Repository

 ## Who are we?

-We are a team of Oracle specialists focussing on technology cloud products.
+We are a team of Oracle specialists focussing on technology cloud and software products.
 We answer questions, create demos and workshops, do hands-on guides, create code snippets and examples, and do health checks on existing solutions.
 We help our customers to find solutions to business challenges and to move workloads to Oracle cloud.

 ## Why do we have a Git Repository?